Miguel Lopes: Porto

 On 23 January 2009, Lopes agreed to a four-year deal with Porto which was made effective on 1 July.
 In his debut season, having to compete with Uruguayan Jorge Fucile for a starting berth, he appeared sparingly in the league but did manage to play 19 official matches, 14 as a starter.

 In late August 2010, deemed surplus to requirements by new Porto manager André Villas-Boas as practically all Portuguese players, Lopes moved to Spanish side Real Betis on a one-year loan deal.
 He passed his medical and was unveiled on 2 September, eventually appearing in exactly half of the Segunda División games during the campaign as the Andalusians returned to La Liga as champions after three years.

 Lopes spent the first part of 2011–12 unregistered by Porto.
-In the January transfer window he was loaned to fellow league club S.C.
-Braga, going on to start in seven of his league appearances as it finished third and qualified to the UEFA Champions League for the second time in its history.
+In the January transfer window he was loaned to fellow top-division side S.C.
+Braga, going on to start in seven of his league appearances as they finished third and qualified for the UEFA Champions League for the second time in their history.

 Lopes returned to Porto for the 2012–13 season.
 On 29 September he scored through a rare header, opening the score in an eventual 2–2 draw at former team Rio Ave.